SystemsGenetics/GEMmaker/docs/installation.rst

 .. warning::
   Nextflow does not yet support Singularity 3.0 or later.
 You can use any version of Singularity between 2.4 and 2.6.

-The following sections lists the software and versions that have been tested with GEMmaker. **Required Dependencies** are the dependencies which must be installed by the user before running GEMmaker. **Containerized Dependencies** are the dependencies which are contained in Docker images, which GEMmaker will automatically download.
-You most likely do not need to worry about the containerized dependencies unless you would like to run GEMmaker without using Docker or Singularity.
+The following sections lists the software and versions that have been tested with GEMmaker. **Required Dependencies** are those which must be installed  before running GEMmaker. **Containerized Dependencies** are the dependencies which are contained in Docker images, which GEMmaker will automatically download.
+You do not need to install the containerized dependencies unless you want to run GEMmaker without Docker or Singularity.

 .. note::
   Other versions of these tools may work but have not been tested: